Regeneration schemes are key for citizen's wellbeing

 Implementing slower speeds, either through introducing speed limits or through interventions such as Low Traffic Neighbourhoods, encourages cycling and walking by making neighbourhoods safer and more appealing for these modes.

 The reliability of local bus services can make a big difference too.
-Introducing bus gates and multi-modal traffic control that can be optimised in response to demand will help regulate services and encourage more people to travel by public transport and leave their car at home.
+Introducing bus gates and multi-modal traffic control that can be optimized in response to demand will help regulate services and encourage more people to travel by public transport and leave their car at home.

 The challenges in implementing regeneration projects